Optimizing decoherence in the generation of optical Schr\"odinger cat states: SPATIAL OVERLAP OF SPONTANEOUSLY EMITTED FIELDS

 Averaging 100 Monte-Carlo runs, we obtain

 together with an imaginary part, which is consistent with 0.
-Using Eq.\ \eqref{L-mode}, we obtain $L_\text{mode}= 4 \times 10^{-13}$, which is tiny compared to $L_m= 1.4\%$ at $\Lambda_\dn= C$.
+Using Eq.\ \eqref{La-A-mode} with $a_\up=a_\dn$, we obtain $L_a= 4 \times 10^{-13}$, which is tiny compared with $L_m= 1.4\%$ at $\Lambda_\dn= C$.
 This shows that using $C_{\up\dn}= 1$ is a surprisingly good approximation for the parameters of that experiment.
 This is the central conclusion of appendix \ref{app-overlap}.

 We devote the rest of appendix \ref{app-overlap} to studying, why $\overline{B_{\up\dn}}$ is so tiny.
 In a first step, we try to get an impression of how far in the low-density regime the experiment operates.
 To this end, we calculate the average value of $S_{1,2}$ from the same Monte-Carlo runs as above.
 This gives us a feeling for the density because according to Eq.\ \eqref{S-ij-for-x-to-infty}, $S_{1,2}$ vanishes in the low-density limit.
 To improve the statistics, we use that $\overline{S_{ij}} = \overline{S_{1,2}}$ for all $i\neq j$.
-Hence, we average $\overline{S_{ij}}$ over all $i\leq j$ to calculate $\overline{S_{1,2}}$.
-Including the $i\geq j$ would be redundant because of $S_{ji}= S_{ij}^*$.
+Hence, we average $\overline{S_{ij}}$ over all $i< j$ to calculate $\overline{S_{1,2}}$.
+Including the $i> j$ would be redundant because of $S_{ji}= S_{ij}^*$.
 We obtain

 together with an imaginary part, which is consistent with 0.
 For comparison, we extract from the same Monte-Carlo runs

 Obviously, $\overline{S_{1,2}}$ is much smaller than this.
 This is plausible because the random values of the phase factor $e^{i\beta_{1,2}}$ in Eq.\ \eqref{S-ij-beta-ij-V-ij} make $\overline{S_{1,2}}$ small.